-SELF REFERRALS: From our experience many self referred patients often travel with incomplete medical records and no one to case manage or advocate on their behalf.
+SELF REFERRALS: From our experience many self referred cancer patients travel with incomplete medical records and no one to case manage or advocate on their behalf.
 In particular – they often do not return to their oncologist when they arrive back in their home country and they tend to maintain a poor level of monitoring and follow up.
 With little real knowledge of treatments and the nature of cancer itself – patients often don’t know the questions to ask or how to validate the treatments they are offered.
 There is a lot to know before embarking on an overseas trip for cancer treatment.

 Which information can you trust?

 Often patients self-refer to International Clinics, having been informed from the internet.
 Many simply choose the cheaper option without really knowing what they are getting for their spend.
 Many Clinics treating cancer in Germany & Mexico are alternative medicine based – but there are a few who wisely combine conventional medicine with complementary & psychological approaches & these present a better option.
-Once again, there is a lot to know before you embark upon such a journey & who do you trust?.
+Once again, there is a lot to know before you embark upon such a journey & who do you trust?